H-M-Quang-Ngo/one-click-smoke/README.md

 ## Prerequisites

 - Existing Juju controller (bootstrapped)
+- Existing Landscape Server (for cve-scanner)
+- Juju cloud that can deploy machines (LXD, MAAS, etc.) - could be the same as the one hosting [Landscape charm](https://github.com/canonical/landscape-charm)
 - Existing COS deployment with exposed offers
-- Existing Landscape Server (for cve-scanner)

 ## Start